 Lead in Water

-• Because twenty percent of the average American's exposure to lead is through drinking water, the Environmental Protection Agency (EPA) has mandated the Lead and Copper in Drinking Water Rule.
+• Twenty percent of the average American's exposure to lead is through drinking water, so the Environmental Protection Agency (EPA) has mandated the Lead and Copper in Drinking Water Rule.

 • To meet this federal requirement, Aspen began monitoring lead and copper levels at a number of residences beginning in 1992.